dwyl/process-handbook/finances.md

 ### Holidays & Leave

-Everyone who's a part of the dwyl PAYE payroll has a Xero login so they can request holidays and see their remaining leave entitlement.
+Everyone who's a part of the dwyl PAYE payroll has a Xero login so they can request holidays and see their remaining leave entitlement. dwylers may additionally take _unpaid_ leave by arrangement.

 Xero is very fiddly with holidays so you should always double-check a pay run which includes any holidays.
 Once a holiday has been approved and included in a `pay run`, it can't be amended.